cdktf/cdktf-provider-snowflake/docs/view.csharp.md

 - *Type:* object

-Retains the access permissions from the original view when a new view is created using the OR REPLACE clause.
+Retains the access permissions from the original view when a view is recreated using the OR REPLACE clause.

+This is used when the provider detects changes for fields that can not be changed by ALTER.
+This value will not have any effect during creating a new object with Terraform.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.99.0/docs/resources/view#copy_grants View#copy_grants}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.100.0/docs/resources/view#copy_grants View#copy_grants}

 ---